 There are no major threats to Haworthia limifolia.

-This succulents variety is not considered an invasive species and is not toxic to people or pets.
+The fairy washboard succulent is not considered an invasive species and is not toxic to people or pets.

 However, any indoor plant can become the victim of aphids and mealybugs.